Generalized Gearhart-Koshy acceleration is a Krylov subspace method

-The following theorem describes the geometry and the mechanics of the block Kaczmarz method.
-Throughout the rest of the paper, we will fix an initial point $x_0\in\R^n$ and the corresponding unique solution $x^*\in\R^n$ of the equation $Ax=b$ as in part a) below.
+The following theorem summarizes geometry and convergence of the block Kaczmarz method.
+Statements d) and e) are part of the reason why the Krylov subspace method we will develop makes progress in every single step.